Water Extraction in Sandy Springs, GA

 As a labeled estimate for the Atlanta market, water extraction typically ranges from $1,300 to $5,500, depending on the volume of water, the affected area, and accessibility.
 Actual pricing depends on an on-site inspection, and that inspection and written estimate are free.

-The on-site inspection and written estimate from our partner are free.
-Request your free water damage inspection and we will connect you with the vetted local partner.
+The on-site inspection and written estimate from the contractor are free.
+Request your free water damage inspection and we will connect you with the local contractor.

 What happens after the water is extracted?